 So if your pain is persistent or not responding to usual treatment it is important to seek professional help.

 X-rays are no longer routine for lower back pain unless there is the suspicion of a fracture (such as after a severe trauma or in people with osteoporosis).
 This is because it exposes you to radiation but does not often provide any useful information on how we should best treat your back.
 Likewise MRI’s are only needed to rule out serious spinal pathology or to help a consultant identify if a nerve in your back is being significantly compressed to warrant injection or surgery.
 The vast majority of this information your physio will be able to deduct from a thorough assessment.

 Once an acute episode of back pain has eased off, we recommend continuing with exercise to help keep any further recurrences at bay.
-Research indicates that any form of exercise is great for people who’ve had back pain – being active and moving helps! many of our patients go on to our specialist Pilates classes.
+Research indicates that any form of exercise is great for people who’ve had back pain – being active and moving helps! many of our patients go on to our specialist clinical-pilates classes.
 These are particularly beneficial as they are taken by our Physiotherapists, so they are well equipped to deal with any concerns or issues you may have with your back and can modify and progress the exercises for you individually.
 The classes are also small, so you aren’t lost in a sea of people struggling – you get individual care and attention.
-We run 16 classes a week, so there’s plenty of choice to fit in with your weekly commitments.
+Have a look at our pilates-timetable, there is plenty of choice to fit in with your weekly commitments.

 If you’re suffering with back pain and want some peace of mind and reassurance that it’s nothing serious and help to get on the road to recovery, come and see one of our Physio’s at goPhysio.
 We make it easy for you, with appointments available 8am – 8pm and Saturday mornings, we can normally offer you an appointment within 24 hours, if not the same day.
 Just call one of our friendly Patient Services Team on 023 8025 3317 or book an appointment online how-to-book.